ashirt-ops/ashirt-server/enhancement_worker_templates/web/typescript_express/readme.md

 ## Adding custom logic

-Most applications can largely ignore the majority of the application and instead focus on just the file at `src/actions/processAction.ts`, and the `handleActionProcess` function in particular.
+Most applications can largely ignore the majority of the source presented here and instead focus on just the file at `src/actions/processAction.ts`, and the `handleActionProcess` function in particular.
 This function is ultimately called when a process request arrives and passes basic validation.
 From this function, you can focus completely on how a recevied request should be handled.

 ## How it works